 Service providers in any industry open themselves up to liability in the course of their work and marketing online is no different.
 For the legal industry, this was illustrated very well when Seikaly & Stewart, a law firm based in Michigan, filed suit against The Rainmaker Institute.
 Details of the case are a good read for lawyers thinking of hiring an SEO agency and can help guide decision making.

 I was recently asked by Legal Ink magazine for my take on this particular scenario and how attorneys can go about choosing a reputable Company Specializing in SEO.
 My hope is that this article can provide some general advice and guidance to attorneys so they choose an agency with confidence.
-Below is a summary list of 10 things lawyers should look for when selecting an SEO company.
+Below is a summary list of 10 things lawyers should look for when selecting an SEO compang offered, as one example.

 #1 – Avoid Over Promising and Under Delivering